-Mr. McLaughlin represents employers in employment and related matters in state and federal courts and before administrative agencies.
-His practice includes extensive experience with wage and hour class action litigation, as well as discrimination, harassment, retaliation and wrongful termination claims.
-Mr. McLaughlin also frequently counsels employers on labor and employment matters, such as wage and hour matters, terminations, investigations, family and medical leaves, employee handbooks, independent contractor issues, and contracts.
-Mr. McLaughlin has represented clients in a variety of industries including retail, food services, insurance, healthcare, and entertainment.
+Gary McLaughlin represents employers in employment and related matters in state and federal courts and before administrative agencies.
+His practice includes extensive experience with wage and hour class action and other representative litigation, including California Private Attorneys General Act (“PAGA”) actions, as well as discrimination, harassment, retaliation and wrongful termination claims.
+Gary also counsels employers on labor and employment matters, such as wage and hour matters, terminations, investigations, family and medical leaves, employee handbooks, independent contractor issues and contracts, and he frequently advises employers on California non-compete and restrictive covenant issues.
+He has represented clients in a variety of industries including retail, food services, insurance, financial services, healthcare and entertainment.

-- defeated class certification for a national family dining and entertainment chain in a California class action alleging that the company’s general managers were misclassified as exempt employees, and subsequently obtained dismissal of the plaintiff’s Private Attorneys General Act (PAGA) representative action (2016)
+- Defeated class certification for a national family dining and entertainment chain in a California class action alleging that the company’s general managers were misclassified as exempt employees, and subsequently obtained dismissal of the plaintiff’s Private Attorneys General Act (PAGA) representative action.

-- obtained partial summary judgment against named plaintiff on off-the-clock, overtime, waiting time penalty, and wage statement penalty claims for a national chain of veterinary clinics in a California-wide class action, and defeated plaintiff’s attempt to add new plaintiffs to revive those claims following summary judgment (2014)
+- Obtained partial summary judgment against named plaintiffs on off-the-clock, overtime, waiting time penalty, wage statement penalty, and expense reimbursement claims for a national chain of veterinary clinics in consolidated California-wide class actions.

-- defeated class certification and obtained partial summary judgment for a major insurance company in a California-wide class action brought by insurance agents alleging misclassification as independent contractors and breach of contract (late 2013, 2014)
+- Defeated class certification and obtained partial summary judgment for a major insurance company in a California-wide class action brought by insurance agents alleging misclassification as independent contractors and breach of contract.

-- defeated class certification in a California-wide class action against a national grocery chain alleging that employees were denied reporting time pay and underpaid wages when reporting to work for termination meetings (2014)
+- Defeated class certification in a California-wide class action against a national grocery chain alleging that employees were denied reporting time pay and underpaid wages when reporting to work for termination meetings.

 Public Service and Affiliations